sano-m38/pythonproject/README.md

 5. Login process
-  -During login, the entered password is verified against the stored bcrypt hash using bcrypt.checkpw()refer line 66 If it matches, login succeeds and the agent’s information is loaded into memory.
+   - During login, the entered password is verified against the stored bcrypt hash using bcrypt.checkpw()refer line 66 If it matches, login succeeds and the agent’s information is loaded into memory.

 6. Add task process
-  -Each task is linked to the agent who created it via their agentID.
+   - Each task is linked to the agent who created it via their agentID.
 See task.json file refer to line 13.
    The 2 variables that are encrypted are task description and project level.
 Before encryption, the AES key is derived from the agent’s password using an algorithm (PBKDF2).
 See task.json refer to line 4 and 9.
    The actual task text and project level is not visible — it’s stored as ciphertext along with a unique nonce.
 Only the agent who created the task can decrypt it.

 7. View task process
-  -If a wrong OTP is entered, the system hides the confidential data and only shows a redacted summary. the correct OTP (123456):
+   - If a wrong OTP is entered, the system hides the confidential data and only shows a redacted summary. the correct OTP (123456):
    When the correct OTP is entered, the program decrypts the data using AES CTR mode and displays the full information.

 8. Logout & Exit process
-  -Choose 3.
+   - Choose 3.
 LOGOUT, then 3.
 EXIT
    The agent logs out, and the system ends safely.